 - Customer lifetime value

-Obviously, these are valuable metrics which most companies like to keep under wraps.
+Obviously, these are valuable metrics that most companies like to keep under wraps.

 And I have yet to encounter a tool that will show me these metrics, so here are my (creative) tips to get them.

-I’m an official Google Partner so as part of this program I’ve got a Google rep I can call when I need input for new clients or campaigns.
+I used to be an official Google Partner and as part of this program, I had a Google rep I can call when I need input for new clients or campaigns.